JanisNeumann/jn_xgboost/README.md

 scripts, meaning the user can and should make different setup scripts with different names for different runs.
 Inputs are assumed to be split into different rds files containing predictor and outcome variable data.
+As the validation data set is used to determine the optimal hyperparameters, it is important to reserve at least one independent test set the models are not exposed to during this process to avoid overfitting models to the specific (training and validation) data at hand.

 Things to specify in the setup script – everything is detailed by comments in the script:
 1. File paths: Path to jn_xgboost_hub.R.
 All inputs - training data and, optionally, validation